arjunsiemens/OpenAppsRecon_HandsOn/README.md

 1. Make your Hugging Face 🤗 account.
 2. Check out the model on Hugging Face 🤗: [Model Name](https://huggingface.co/spaces/arjunsiemens/siemens_open_innovation/tree/main?duplicate=true)
 3. Duplicate this space to modify as per your requirements.
+4. You can specify your own space, specify a JUPYTER_TOKEN (like random password🤫) and select FREE storage (as of now).
+5. This build might take 5-10 mins.
+[Use Binder for Exercises 1 and 2 till it starts]

 > ### <a name='Exercise1'></a>Exercise 1: Integrating of post-processing algo using Open Apps platform
 1. Browse the folder 'OpenApps' in Project pane present to the left of your workspace.